cccbr/runningatower/content/docs/070-ringingchamber/index.md

 Are these fit for purpose?
 Are they in suitable locations?

-Ensure that the do not lead to important items being hidden such as emergency equipment, light switches, clock hammers.
+Ensure that these do not lead to important items being hidden such as emergency equipment, light switches, clock hammers.
+Ensure that these do not impinge on a ringer's position.
 The use of free standing coat stands should be discouraged as these can be dislodged or caught by flying ropes.

 ## Curtains / blinds

 These are primarily to prevent ringers being blinded by sunlight.
 Heavy curtains may also be an effective way to shut off an open staircase, door way or open gallery.
 They may assist in enabling the ringing chamber to be heated without heating other unused areas such as the rest of the building, staircase, etc.
+Curtains can also serve to deaden xcessive echo in a ringing chamber.

 ## Electrical Devices